Skip to main content

 There are four reasons the high-P default is the wrong starting point for most new sod in the Northeast, and they stack.

-1. Most established soils already have plenty of phosphorus.
-Phosphorus doesn't leach out the way nitrogen does — it binds tightly to soil and accumulates.
-Decades of lawn and garden fertilizing, much of it with high-P products, have left a great many suburban and developed soils testing medium-to-high in phosphorus already.
-When the soil is already stocked, more phosphorus is simply wasted: the plant takes what it needs and the rest binds up or runs off.
-You're paying for a nutrient the soil doesn't lack.
+1. Most established lawns already have plenty of phosphorus.
+Here's the irony: native Connecticut soils are generally low in phosphorus — but decades of lawn and garden fertilizing, much of it with high-P products, have pushed a great many established and developed lawn soils to test medium-to-high.
+Phosphorus doesn't leach out the way nitrogen does; it binds tightly to soil and accumulates.
+So on a lawn that's been fertilized for years, the soil is usually already stocked, and more phosphorus is simply wasted — the plant takes what it needs and the rest binds up or runs off.
+(That build-up on established lawns is exactly why the state law below targets established lawns, not new installs.)

 2. Excess phosphorus suppresses the root biology new sod depends on.
 This is the part the bag never mentions, and it's covered in the next section because it's the heart of the matter.

 3. It's an environmental problem.
-Phosphorus is the nutrient that triggers algae blooms in fresh water.
+Phosphorus is the nutrient that triggers algae blooms in fresh water — the UConn soil lab flatly calls it a serious pollutant of inland waterways.
 When excess lawn phosphorus runs off into streams, ponds, and lakes, it feeds the eutrophication that chokes those waters.
-This isn't a fringe concern — it's the specific reason the laws below exist.
+This isn't a fringe concern — it's the specific reason the law below exists.

 4. It's increasingly restricted by law.
-Over the past decade-plus, a wave of states — Connecticut among them, along with much of the Northeast and Upper Midwest — passed phosphorus lawn-fertilizer restrictions.
+Over the past decade-plus, a wave of states — including Connecticut, whose 2013 law restricts phosphorus on established lawns, along with much of the Northeast and Upper Midwest — passed phosphorus lawn-fertilizer restrictions.
 The typical structure: you may not apply phosphorus to an established lawn *unless* a soil test shows a deficiency, with a specific carve-out allowing it for new lawn establishment, including new sod.
 Read that structure carefully, because it tells you what regulators concluded: phosphorus on lawns is the exception, not the rule, and the new-install window is the one time it's permitted *precisely because* that's the one time it might genuinely be needed.
 The specifics vary by state, so check your own — but the direction is unmistakable, and "default to high-P" is swimming against it.

 Does adding phosphorus actually help new sod root in?
 Often the opposite.